 Specific scope components included:

-- City feedwater booster pump replacement (3 total).
+- Three (3) city feedwater booster pump replacement

-- Relocation of existing maintenance support areas and Mens bathroom.
+- Relocation of existing maintenance support areas and Men's restroom

 - All required installation, commissioning & qualification activities/costs/permits/fees